Inmate stabbed to death at Alabama prison - NewsBreak

 BESSEMER, Ala. ( WIAT ) — An inmate was stabbed to death at the William E. Donaldson Correctional Facility in Bessemer Tuesday night.

 Barry Wardell Gardner, 33, was found stabbed in an open-style dormitory of the prison at approximately 7 pm.
 Tuesday.
-Gardner was quickly taken to the infirmary, where he was pronounced dead over an hour later.Huntsville man pleads guilty to 2017 Decatur murder
+Gardner was quickly taken to the infirmary, where he was pronounced dead over an hour later.Coroner searching for families of 3 people who died in Jefferson County

 Gardner was serving a 13-year prison sentence for a theft and burglary case out of Montgomery County that happened in 2014.